Dashrath Patel: Career

 He practiced in diverse art fields as a painter, ceramist, a graphic designer, industrial design and exhibition design.
 Early in his career he was contemporary of Tyeb Mehta, M.F.
 Hussain and V. S. Gaitonde who were together in the 1950s in Bhulabhai Desai Institute, Mumbai, and often exhibited alongside them.
 Later Henri Cartier-Bresson introduced him to photography, after former visited his exhibition at the Galerie Barbizon, Paris.
-He remained the secretary of the National Institute of Design, Ahmedabad for its first 20 years, from 1961, he also established the ceramics department at the institute.
-He resigned from NID in 1981 disillusioned, and went on to establish the Rural Design School in Sewapuri, near Varanasi.
+He worked at the National Institute of Design, Ahmedabad as a designer and as faculty in Industrial Design, he also established the ceramics department at the institute.
+He left NID in 1981, and went on to establish the Rural Design School in Sewapuri, near Varanasi.

 He has collaborated creatives like Charles Eames, Louis I. Kahn, Frei Otto, Harindranath Chattopadhyay, dancer Chandralekha.

 He died in Ahmedabad after a brief illness, at the age of 83 on 1 December 2010.

 During the last decade of his life, he worked largely from Alibag, near Mumbai, where the Dashrath Patel Museum now houses his multidisciplinary oeuvre.